ViennaTools/ViennaLS/CONTRIBUTING.md

 * Run clang-format on ALL files of the project (use format-project.sh)

-* Run make_doxygen.sh in docs/doxygen to update the website
+* Delete html folder and run make_doxygen.sh in docs/doxygen to update the website

+* Wrap all implemented interface functions for Python in Wrapping/pyWrap.cpp

 * IMPORTANT: Check the ReadMe file in / to make sure nothing changed